cobianzo/asim-solar-project/README.md

 # TODO NEXT

-Fix step 2 displacement t something correct.
+When dragging and redimensioning the rect, hide the solar panels Fix step 2 displacement t something correct.
 Save the data from the rectangles and solar panels
 Fix form back and fw.